paich64/C64MEGA65/README.md

 * Expansion port: Support hardware cartridges
 * IEC port: Support real drives, printers, ...
-* Use the MEGA65's drive as a C1581
+* Use the MEGA65's physical drive as a C1581

 Also, some things that folks would consider as "basic stuff" are not supported yet, such as: